 When we heard that the Rumpl Puffy Blank had come out, our climber paws couldn’t wait to grasp a new avenue for staying warm on the go—without needing to haul around our sleeping bags and throw on our puffy jackets after every send attempt.

-As climbers, we can probably all agree that our puffy jackets and sleeping bags stand far above most possessions in our lives in terms of vital importance.
+As climbers, our puffy jackets and sleeping bags are possessions of vital importance.
 They keep our bodies warm and comfortable, so we can survive in the frigid “sending temps” we time and time again force ourselves to endure. ( … You know, when you voluntarily can’t feel your fingers and toes so you can try and throw yourself at a boulder problem?)

-We’d like you to meet the Rumpl …
+We’d like you to meet the Rumpl Puffy Blanket …

 A product made to rival the performance, warmth, and durability of the other puffs in our lives, while serving to improve an outdated, yet vital accessory: the good ole blanket.
 We use ’em almost daily in our homes and on our beds—but what about in the great outdoors?

 Well, over a bottle of whiskey and a roaring fire, the founders of Rumpl decided to create a revamped blanket for strange folks, like us climbers; people who prefer to spend their time out in the elements and under the stars.
 Following a relentless pursuit of sharp design and quality material, as well as a successful Kickstarter project, voila!
 The Rumpl blanket was born—combining the advanced materials of our other outdoor gear with an innovative and swag-centric design.